 What is HPV?

 HPV (human papillomavirus) is the most common sexually transmitted infection in the United States.
-HPV is most common in young women and men and can cause genital warts in men and women, cervical cancer in women, and other types of cancer in both men and women.
+HPV is most common in people in their late teens and early 20s.
+It can cause genital warts, cervical cancer, and other types of cancer.
 There are about 100 types of HPV.
+Learn more about HPV on the CDC website.

 “While HPV vaccination is not recommended for everyone older than age 26 years, some adults age 27 through 45 years who are not already vaccinated may decide to get the HPV vaccine after speaking with their doctor about their risk for new HPV infections and the possible benefits of vaccination.
 HPV vaccination in this age range provides less benefit, as more people have already been exposed to HPV” (Centers for Disease Control and Prevention).